zdu-strong/transparent-republic/README.md

 ## 🔷 2.
 Community Supervisors  <br/>

-Each Community Supervisor represents a defined community.<br/>
+Each Community Supervisor represents a defined community, it needs to receive likes from citizens in order to increase its voting weight.<br/>

 Hold only two powers:<br/>